 Before the governor's palace in Malta, Dr. Lyman Coleman, of Philadelphia, said as we met: "I have just landed; and I can tell you, Sir, that this morning I have had a feeling I never expected to have.
-After spending months over yonder in Italy, in those places where you and I met several times, under the things they call governments over there [it was in the days of Pio Nono and King Bomba], when I set foot ashore, and looked up and saw that old flag over me, I felt-well, I felt as I never expected to feel under any flag but my own."
+After spending months over yonder in Italy, in those places where you and I met several times, under the things they call governments over there [it was in the days of Pio Nono and King Bomba], when I set foot ashore, and looked up and saw that old flag over me, any flag but my own."